chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 * [[Host Your Own Package Server|How-To-Host-Feed]]
 * [[Set up Chocolatey Server|How-To-Set-Up-Chocolatey-Server]]

-## Exercise 0: Prepare for Offline
+## Exercise 0: Prepare For Offline

 The first thing we need to do is prepare. **NOTE:** This uses Chocolatey.Server, but you can use any of the known options in [[hosting your own package repository|How-To-Host-Feed]].